stig/www.brautaset.org/_posts/2006-08-12-rise-of-the-machine.md

 I was amazed when it turned out this "huge scary thing", which I'd imagined a VM to be, clocked in at less than 300 lines of C. It wasn't fast though.
-A self-test and benchmarking program for the UM was available from the <a href="http://icfpcontest.org/">ICFP</a> website.
+A self-test and benchmarking program for the UM was available from the [ICFP](http://icfpcontest.org/) website.
 Norman's UM ran this benchmark in minutes but mine, distressingly, took over 10 hours.

 Last Saturday, after eliminating a few variables and assignments in the hotpath and using macroes instead, I managed to get the time for the benchmark program down to just over two